 Honor sounds more like it to me.
 But fear is the word we know from so many translations — those who fear the Lord, we read — and many people cling to a fear-based faith.
 They like the fear-worthy Divine Father, the terrifying King on the Throne, because the King on the Throne will surely, surely smite someone, somewhere.

 There may be days, occasionally, when I wish I believed in that God, believed my Lord and Savior would strike down the homophobes and the racists, the pedophiles and the kidnappers, the parents who buy rifles for their kindergartners, the depravedly indifferent legislators who sell their souls to the gun lobby, and the gun lobbyists, too.

 But just as I don’t believe their God will smite me for loving another woman, I don’t believe my God will smite them.
 I believe our God, whose angels repeatedly tell us to NOT fear, reigns over all of us with a love so deep and wide and high that no one falls outside of it.

 So the hard part, then, is for us to honor God’s love for the people we find unlovable or disagreeable.
 No one said it would be easy, especially not Jesus, which will become clear as we walk farther down the road with him.

-Martha Spong is a United Church of Christ pastor, a clergy coach, executive director of RevGalBlogPals, and author of Denial is My Spiritual Practice (and Other Failures of Faith) with Rachel Hackenberg.
+Martha Spong is a United Church of Christ pastor, a clergy coach, editor of The Words of Her Mouth: Psalms for the Struggle, and coauthor of Denial is My Spiritual Practice (and Other Failures of Faith) with Rachel Hackenberg.

 View all posts by Martha Spong